 2. Engaging copy

-Small business owners without a dedicated copywriter can take advantage of freelance or agency services to acquire the copy needed for a sell sheet.
+Small business owners without a dedicated copywriter can take advantage of freelance or agency services to create the copy needed for a sell sheet.

 A potential customer has seen your sell sheet, and they’re interested in purchasing or learning more.
 What do they do now?

-Your excellent design and compelling language can give people a reason to buy, but if you don’t explain how to acquire the product, you’re missing a crucial piece of the puzzle.
+Your excellent design and compelling language can give people a reason to buy, but if you don’t explain how to acquire the product (or, at least, what the next step is), you’re missing a crucial piece of the puzzle.